BLUEBL0B/Secret-Sing-Box/Client-Guidelines/Sing-Box-Windows-en.md

 https://github.com/SagerNet/sing-box/releases/latest

-Then extract sing-box.exe from the archive
+Then extract sing-box.exe from the archive.

 -----